dhsorens/rholang/docs/rholangtut.md

 5-6.
 We send the string processes `"Hello, world!"` and `"Hola, mundo!"` on the channel whose name is stored in the variable `helloWorld`.
 The order of processing is nondeterministic.

-## Contracts as sugar for replicated receive
+## Contracts as sugar for persistent receive

     1 new HelloWorld, stdout(`rho:io:stdout`) in {
     2   contract HelloWorld(@text) = {